paulds8/pair-programming-primer/README.md

 ## Benefits of Pair Programming

-- Increased productivity
-- Improved code quality
+Pair programming has some great benefits that can help you become a better
+programmer:

+- **Increased productivity** - Two brains are better than one!
+Working together can help you get more done in less time.
+- **Improved code quality** - With two people reviewing the code as it's being written, there's a better chance of catching errors and improving the overall quality of the code.
-- Faster learning for new team members
+- **Faster learning for new team members** - Pair programming can be a great way for new team members to get up to speed on the codebase and learn from more experienced programmers.
-- Reduced number of bugs
-- Increased knowledge sharing
+- **Reduced number of bugs** - Catching errors early on can save you a lot of time and headaches down the road.
+- **Increased knowledge sharing** - By working together, you can share knowledge and learn from each other, making you both better programmers in the long run.

 ## Tips for success